andymckay/blog/content/2025-12-26-costa-rica.md

     /files/IMG_3904.jpeg
     /files/IMG_4349.jpeg

+<p><a href="2025-12-26-costa-rica-carousel.html">View in full screen</a> 🔎</p>

-This is a hobby that works with someone who loves hiking and spending his time outside, so expect to see more.
+This is a hobby that combines hiking and spending time outside, so expect to see more.

 ### Running in Costa Rica